-The demand to reform healthcare didn’t arise without cause.
-It was grounded in the egregious practices of the insurance companies themselves.
-There are far too many examples to recount here, but rescission, the retroactive cancellation of an insurance policy, may best represent the single-minded ROI profit grab that characterizes the industry as a whole.
-Perhaps for that reason, Michael Moore made rescission a centerpiece of Sicko, his documentary about the failed state of US healthcare.
+The demand to reform healthcare arose with good reason.
+It was grounded in the corrupt practices of insurance companies themselves.
+An outstanding example called rescission, the retroactive cancellation of an insurance policy, typifies the ruthless profit-centric ROI focus of the industry as a whole.
+No wonder that Michael Moore made rescission the centerpiece of Sicko, his documentary about the failed state of US healthcare.

 Yet against this backdrop of calls for universal health coverage, the industry succeeded in leveraging a perpetual government handout for itself.
-Even more mind boggling may be how thoroughly it reformed its image in the eyes of the American public.
+Even more mind boggling is how thoroughly it reformed its image in the eyes of the American public.

 To Live Fearless is to live free of worry, free of fear, because you have the strength of Blue Cross Blue Shield behind you.

-Here is a link to the Blue Cross Blue Shield video, called Mantra, at the base of this sales campaign.
+A link to the Blue Cross Blue Shield video at the base of this sales campaign, called Mantra, has been repeatedly blocked.
 Below is the transcribed script.

 (Ad script with child’s voice-over)Blue Cross Blue Shield boasts about the reach of its influence: